-The STUDIO administers the Frank-Ratchye Fund for Art @ the Frontier (FRFAF): an endowment to encourage the creation of innovative artworks by the faculty, students and staff of Carnegie Mellon University.
-With this fund, the STUDIO seeks to develop a cache of groundbreaking projects created at CMU — works that can be described as “thinking at the edges” of the intersection of disciplines.
-The Frank-Ratchye Fund supports at least three projects per year, which are selected by a committee twice annually.
-Any faculty, student or staffperson actively affiliated with Carnegie Mellon is eligible to apply, regardless of their home department.
+The FRFF is an endowment to encourage the creation of innovative artworks by the faculty, students and staff of Carnegie Mellon University.
+With this fund, the STUDIO seeks to develop a cache of groundbreaking and interdisciplinary projects created at CMU.
+The FRFF supports between approximately 50 projects per year with grants up to $5000.
+Any faculty, student or staff person actively affiliated with CMU is eligible to apply, regardless of their home department.

 The Sylvia and David Steiner Speaker Series brings creative individuals who push boundaries, defy definition, and demonstrate excellence in the arts, to our campus for deep engagement with our students and faculty.
 This grant program provides support to CMU faculty, staff and students who wish to organize a Steiner visitor for their courses, departments, degree cohorts, or student clubs.

 The Frank-Ratchye STUDIO for Creative Inquiry invites applications from full-time CMU faculty for STUDIO hosted and supported interdisciplinary courses with an emphasis on creative research.
 The course should respond to the STUDIO’s mission.
 The STUDIO will host one class per semester and thanks to the support of Deeplocal, whose generous gift will provide a budget for classroom supplies, equipment and visitors.